-The recommendations presented are based on one or more of the following goals and guiding principles1:
+The recommendations presented are based on one or more of the following goals and guiding principles1: [subject to ongoing TF member review/development]

-- A. Ensure consumer protection and safety - B. Promote equitable participation by industry/market participants - C. Support opportunities for research - D. Ensure enforcement priorities are clear, consistently applied, and balanced with other compliance measures - E. Base recommendations on data and science - F. Develop clear recommendations and guidance that consider opportunities for alignment with other state, federal, and/or international standards where appropriate
+- A. Ensure consumer protection and safety - B. Promote equitable participation by industry/market participants - C. Support opportunities for research - Ensure enforcement priorities are clear, consistently applied, and balanced with other compliance measures - E. Base recommendations on data and science - F. Develop clear recommendations and guidance that consider opportunities for alignment with other state, federal, and/or international standards where appropriate - G. [other]